MickhelDavee/MickhelDavee/README.md

 - 👋 Hi, I’m @MickhelDavee
 - 👀 I’m interested in nothing
-- 🌱 I’m currently something
+- 🌱 I’m currently doing something
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on stuff
 - 📫 How to reach me ...
 - 😄 Pronouns: Hee Haa
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Fun is Fun

 <!---
 MickhelDavee/MickhelDavee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.